TencentARC/GRPO-CARE/README.md

 Our work contributes a systematically designed benchmark and a generalizable post-training framework, advancing the development of more interpretable and robust MLLMs.

 ## 🚩News
-- [2025/06/18] We release the training code for GRPO-CARE💥
+- [2025/06/18]💥We release the training code of **GRPO-CARE**, a novel consistency-aware RL framework, and the corresponding model checkpoints!
 - [2025/03/31] We release the datasets of [SEED-Bench-R1](https://github.com/TencentARC/SEED-Bench-R1/) and the training / evaluation codes.

 ## 📝SEED-Bench-R1